-This macro tells the robot to measure a sphere by taking five touch points (P1, P2, P3,P4, P5).
+This macro tells the robot to measure a sphere by taking five touch points (P1, P2, P3, P4, P5).
 It will also tell the robot to avoid the stem of the sphere whilst taking the touch points.

 - Set a nominal frame for your selected probe where the +Z direction points out of the probe tip.
 For a mobile probe, this should be a tool frame.
-For a tool setter, this should be a user frame. - Move your robot so that the probe points towards the centre of the sphere. - Define the sphere stem direction using either RswStemRec (see 2.5.6 on page 26) or RwsStemSet (see 2.5.7 on page 28).
+For a tool setter, this should be a base frame. - Move your robot so that the probe points towards the centre of the sphere. - Define the sphere stem direction using either RswStemRecord (see "2.5.6 Record the stem direction" on page 24) or RswStemSet (see "2.5.7 Set the stem direction" on page 26).

 The robot will start from its current position.
 If you have selected the mobile probe, the robot will move in the +Z direction of the active tool frame until it detects a probe trigger (P1).
-If you have selected the tool setter, the robot will move in the -Z direction of the active user frame until it detects a probe trigger (P1).
+If you have selected the tool setter, the robot will move in the -Z direction of the active base frame until it detects a probe trigger (P1).
 The robot will then back off from the surface.
-If the robot does not detect a probe trigger, it will stop moving once it has travelled the search distance (see 2.3.5 on page 14).
+If the robot does not detect a probe trigger, it will stop moving once it has travelled the search distance (see "2.3.4 Set the search distance" on page 13).